darknao/btClubSportWheel/README.md

 - [LiPo Battery (>=1000mA)](https://www.adafruit.com/categories/138) : **~10$**

 Total price for full BT conversion : **~60$**

+If you don't want to salvage the existing connector in your rim, you'll need a **JST 2.0mm PH** Female Connector (12-Pin for the Universal Hub, 8-Pin for all other rims).

 ### Pinout & schematics
 #### Fanatec Plug
 ![Fanatec Round Plug](http://i.imgur.com/yLSG0Jsm.jpg)